Diego A. von Vacano | Associate Professor and Director, Political Theory Convocation

 He recently completed a book focusing on the role of race in the making of modern citizenship.
 The Color of Citizenship: Race, Modernity and Latin American/Hispanic Political Thought (Oxford University Press, January 2012) examines the centrality of race to empire, republic, nation, and cosmopolis in the history of Latin American political thought.
 It develops a 'synthetic paradigm' of race as fluid, artificial, and mixed (as opposed to fixed, natural, and categorical) through a reading of the works of the Spanish missionary Las Casas, the Venezuelans Bolivar and Vallenilla Lanz, and the Mexican philosopher Vasconcelos.
 It argues that race is cardinal to modernity and that we should reconceptualize it rather than discard it owing to calls for a post-racial politics.
 The ancillary aim of the book is to develop a new normative conceptualization of race for contemporary multiethnic, racially-mixed societies.

 Prior to joining the faculty at Texas A&M University, Dr. von Vacano served on the faculties of Hunter College CUNY, Vassar College, and Williams College.
 He was also a Visiting Scholar in Latin American Studies at Columbia University.
 Professor von Vacano has been the recipient of an NEH faculty grant in Latin American philosophy; the University Center for Human Values Graduate Fellowship at Princeton University; and grants from the Spencer Foundation, Tinker Foundation, and Mellon Foundation as well as from the Kennedy School of Government at Harvard University, where he studied Public Policy of Political and Economic Development.
 When not engaging in political science, he is an avid association football player (and supporter of Bolivar FC, Chelsea, and Barcelona).
+He also covers international soccer tournaments and enjoys photography.

 Dr. von Vacano is the author of The Art of Power: Machiavelli, Nietzsche and the Making of Aesthetic Political Theory (Lexington Books/Rowman & Littlefield, November 2006).
 The Art of Power examines the work of Machiavelli, arguing that he establishes a new, aesthetic perspective on political life.
 It then proceeds to carry out the most extensive analysis to date of an important relationship in political theory: that between the thought of Machiavelli and Friedrich Nietzsche.
 Arguing that these two theorists have similar aims and perspectives, this work uncovers the implications of their common way of looking at the human condition and political practice to elucidate the phenomenon of the persistence of aesthetic, sensory cognition as fundamental to the human experience, particularly to the political life.

 "Diego A. von Vacano’s book fills an important hole in political theory literature.
 If one can say that Machiavelli inaugurates a certain modern conception of politics, one can also say that Nietzsche announces and analyzes its limits and its end.
 Von Vacano shows that both thinkers share a similar conception of the political and of human agency.
 The analyses are always sharp and the argument is clear and convincing.
 If, as Burckhardt argued, the state can be thought of as a work of art, von Vacano shows us what this actually entails.
-He also shows us why Nietzsche has to be understood as having a conception of and concern for the political"--Tracy B. Strong, University of California, San Diego
+He also shows us why Nietzsche has to be understood as having a conception of and concern for the political"--Tracy B. Strong, University of California, San Diego.

 Reviews for The Color of Citizenship: